dschmoeller/ROS2TiagoCapstoneProject/README.md

 4. `ros2 launch tiago_explore explore.launch.py`
 ### Troubleshooting
 - Gazebo might occasionally fail, e.g. processes terminate unexpectedly
+- Check terminal output for any killed processes
 - Sometimes, just relaunching the application works
 - Gazebo is especially prone to fail when it runs on a VMware
 - For that latter case, one has to make sure that the VMware is powerful enough (RAM, Processors, Graphics memory)